-A varicocoele (pronounced var-uh-ko-seel and sometimes spelled varicocele) are usually harmless, sometimes with few or no symptoms, but they have been associated with male infertility.
-It is estimated that up to 20% of men will have a varicocoele but in men with fertility problems, this increases to 40%.
+A varicocoele (pronounced var-uh-ko-seel and sometimes spelled varicocele) is usually harmless, sometimes with few or no symptoms.
+However, they can be associated with male infertility - it is estimated that around 15% of men will have a varicocoele but in men with fertility problems this increases to 40%.

 Signs and symptoms